 • Continue to maintain a strong GPA and continue your involvement on campus and in the community, possibly through leadership opportunities within your organizations of interest.

-• Read messages posted on the pre-law listserv to stay updated on pre-law news and events. updates and announcements of upcoming events for pre-law students, particularly those related to the application process, personal statements, mock admission panels etc.
+• Read messages posted on the Pre-Law Email List to stay updated on pre-law news and events. updates and announcements of upcoming events for pre-law students, particularly those related to the application process, personal statements, mock admission panels etc.

 • Connect with a pre-law advisor again now that you have an established academic track record to begin talking about your GPA, target law schools for which you’d be competitive, and ways to continue to enhance your undergraduate experiences.